 If you have a large group of kids, you might want to think about running two craft tables with two different crafts at the same time.
 About halfway through the party, the kids can switch off and start on craft No. 2.
 This way you won't have too many kids reaching for the same supplies the entire time.

 So, are you ready to throw an arts and crafts party?
-Check out the links on the next page for more about entertaining and crafting.
+Check out the links below for more about entertaining and crafting.

 - "40 Party Favors You Can Make Yourself!"
 The Crafty Crow.
 2010.
 (Oct.
 3, 2010) http://belladia.typepad.com/crafty_crow/40-party-favors-you-can-make-yourself.html